Dr Mic Spencer

 Between 2015 and 2016, I collaborated on a work for clarinet with composer and colleague Scott McLaughlin and clarinettist Heather Roche.
 She premiered ‘Palmyra’ in Leeds in early 2016 and there is documentation in web form of the creative process available.
 As well as the above, my research interests include the music of Brian Ferneyhough, James Dillon, Helmut Lachenmann, improvisation, live electronic-performer interaction, aesthetics and semiotic analysis which I taught at the University of Manchester for seven years.

 My recent pieces include ‘Per me si va nella città dolente’ for solo piano, premiered in December 2019 by Ian Pace and ‘Beatrice’s Last Smile’ for modular ensemble(s), disembodied voice (Peyee Chen) and electronics (realised by Max Erwin) premiered in 2021.
-Current work in progress includes a string quartet for the Kentigern Quartet.
+Current work in progress includes a new work for LoveMusic (Strasbourg).

-- Programme Manager MMus Critical and Experiemntal Composition
+- Programme Manager MMus Critical and Experimental Composition

 - Member of School Taught Student Education Committee